If your property doesn’t have a flowering tree that bursts into spectacular beauty each spring, why not?

 Sourwood (Oxydendron arboretum)

-Bonus: this is a native tree.
+Bonus: this is a native tree to Virginia, Maryland, and D.C.
 Its fragrant white flowers appear in late spring and look like graceful white chains.
 It’s a great tree for wet areas — it doesn’t do well in drought.
 It offers stunning red foliage in the fall.

 White Fringetree (Chionanthus virginicus)

 This small native tree is covered in fragrant, showy flowers in spring, which attract pollinators.
 Birds love to eat its berries in the fall.

 Enjoy its golden yellow leaves in the fall.
 This is a great tree for a courtyard or other small space.